 If you ask your care manager to arrange your personal care, they will identify a service provider from the agencies who have contracts with the Council.
 Where you live will influence which service provider is available but don't worry, all personal care is delivered to the same standards of quality and safety.

-If you wish to choose your own agency to provide your personal care, you will need a Direct Payment.
+If you wish to choose your own agency to provide your personal care or employ a personal assistant, you will need a Direct Payment.
 Please speak to your care manager who can discuss this further with you.
-For more information about Direct Payments please go to the My Life My Choice Website.

 How do I get help with personal care?

-If you think you or a family member need help with personal care, you can speak to one of our Contact Centre Advisors by;
+If you think you or a family member need help with personal care, please speak to one of our Contact Centre Advisors